HS Seniors, Juniors, Sophs: What should you do TODAY?

 Seniors: Decision time.
 In terms of college admissions, you are either accepted, rejected, waitlisted, or perhaps some combination of all three at this point.
 Now it’s time to make a decision before the May 1 deposit deadline.

-Juniors: Quite truly, the junior spring portion of my program is called “The most difficult and rewarding 12 weeks” and I stand by it.
+Juniors: Quite truly, the junior spring portion of our program is called "The most difficult and rewarding 12 weeks" and we stand by it.
 You have SATs/ACTs, you have after school activities/sports, you are asking teachers for recommendation letters, and oh, by the way, you have this thing called high school academics.
 It’s a lot.

-This time of year is, perhaps, equally crazy for me.
-I’m helping seniors with their waitlists, helping juniors who are in the very middle of my college planning program and interviewing sophomores who are considering joining.
+This time of year is, perhaps, equally crazy for us.
+We are helping seniors with their waitlists, helping juniors who are in the very middle of our college planning program and interviewing sophomores who are considering joining.
 It’s a lot.
-But I also understand, even with this, I don’t have nearly the stress most high schoolers (or their parents) have this time of year.
-And so, in order to align with my goal of minimizing stress, I figured I would help answer the same question, regardless of if you are a freshman, sophomore, junior, or senior:
+But we also understand, even with this, we don’t have nearly the stress most high schoolers (or their parents) have this time of year.
+And so, in order to align with our goal of minimizing stress, we figured we would help answer the same question, regardless of if you are a freshman, sophomore, junior, or senior:

 "What should I do TODAY to help my college planning process?"